cif/handlebar-rider/README.md

 #### 1. Global partials

-If you a directory within your templates directory, aptly called "partials", the handlebars files will be pre compile and become available in your templates as partial_name
+If you create a directory within your templates directory aptly called "partials", the handlebars files will be pre compile and become available in your templates as partial_name

 #### 2. Scoped partials